-The Pharmaceutical Society of Australia (PSA) is working with a lead community pharmacist in the Illawarra Shoalhaven and Goulburn regions to facilitate access to end of life medications by having them available in their local pharmacy.
+The Pharmaceutical Society of Australia is currently working with a lead pharmacist (or ‘champion’) in the Illawarra, Shoalhaven, and Goulburn regions to facilitate timely access to appropriate end of life medicines by having these medicines readily available in pharmacies.

 A partnership between La Trobe University and Palliative Care NSW is bringing a public health approach to palliative and end of life care in South Eastern NSW.